RanchoReapers/8533_RanchoReapers_2025/README.md

 }

 PLEASE NOTE: to implement aim assist the steps are:
-1a) auto activate when by reef & coral pickup OR 1b) auto activate when by coral pickup and **require a controller press to activate** when by reef (since when by reef the driver may just want to remove algae, and the aim assist will be a nuisance.
-NOTE THAT 1B SHOULD ONLY BE IMPLEMENTED IF THE ROBOT IS DESIGNED TO ALSO REMOVE ALGAE, OTHERWISE IMPLEMENT 1A!!!
+1) auto activate when by reef & coral pickup
 2) deactivate aim assist when a key on the controller is pressed and have a cooldown (like 5 ish seconds -- enough to allow the driver to move out of auto activation range) before aim assist can auto reactivate itself